-In addition to affecting the joints, rheumatoid arthritis may occasionally affect organs outside of the joints including the skin, eyes, lungs, heart, blood, nerves, or kidneys.
+In addition to affecting the joints, rheumatoid arthritis may occasionally affect other parts of the body, including the skin, eyes, lungs, heart, blood, nerves, or kidneys.

-Rheumatoid arthritis is an autoimmune disease, meaning that patient’s immune system (the body’s infection-fighting system) is over-reacting against itself.
-The result can generate some or all of the symptoms as described in the symptoms section.
+Rheumatoid arthritis is an autoimmune disease, meaning that patient’s immune system (the body’s infection-fighting system) is overreacting against itself.
+The result can cause some or all of the symptoms of rheumatoid arthritis.

 Who is affected by rheumatoid arthritis?

 - Rheumatoid arthritis affects more than 1.3 million people in the United States.